 This is the maintenance schedule and associated service intervals for the Honda CBR300R, in production since 2013.
-The CBR300R has not changes significantly since.
+The CBR300R has not changed significantly since.

-The Honda CBR300R is a longer-stroke replacement for the long-serving CBR250R, increasing displacement from 250cc to 286cc, in response to Kawasaki’s Ninja 300.
+The Honda CBR300R is a longer-stroke replacement for the long-serving Honda CBR250R, increasing displacement from 250cc to 286cc.

-The new single-cylinder engine increased power from 19 to 23 kW (26 to 31 hp), and torque from 27 to 27 Nm (17 to 20 ft-lb).
-The new Honda CBR300R also came with optional ABS (standard in some markets), and with restyled fairing and headlight to resemble the CBR RR line of the time, a departure from the more “sport tourer” style of the CBR250R.
+The new single-cylinder engine increases peak power from 19 to 23 kW (26 to 31 hp), and torque from 23 to 27 Nm (17 to 20 ft-lb).
+The Honda CBR300R also comes with optional ABS (standard in some markets), and with a restyled fairing and headlight to resemble the more recent other models (like the 2013-2018 CBR500R).

-With its 286cc single, the Honda CBR300R shares a lot in common with other small singles from Honda, like the naked variant, the CB300R.
+With its 286cc fuel-injected single-cylinder engine, the Honda CBR300R shares a lot in common with other small singles from Honda, like the naked variant, the CB300R.

 This site has links for things like oil and spark plugs from which we earn a commission (which unfortunately nobody can save, not even us).
 If you appreciate this work, then please use those links.
 Thanks!